WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Abstract

 \section{Abstract}

-We create \textsc{WebQAmGaze}, a multilingual low-cost eye-tracking-while-reading dataset, designed to support the development of fair and transparent NLP models. \textsc{WebQAmGaze} includes webcam eye-tracking data from 332 participants naturally reading English, Spanish and German texts.
-Each participant performs two reading tasks composed of five texts, a normal reading and an information-seeking task.
-After preprocessing the data, we find that fixations on relevant spans seem to indicate correctness when answering the comprehension questions.
-Additionally, we perform a comparative analysis of the data collected to high-quality eye-tracking data.
-The results show a moderate correlation between the features obtained with the webcam-ET compared to those of a commercial ET device.
-We believe this data can advance webcam-based reading studies and open a way to cheaper and more accessible data collection. \textsc{WebQAmGaze} is useful to learn about the cognitive processes behind question answering (QA) and to apply these insights to computational models of language understanding.
+{We present \textsc{WebQAmGaze}, a multilingual low-cost eye-tracking-while-reading dataset, designed as the first webcam-based eye-tracking corpus of reading to support the development of explainable computational language processing models. \textsc{WebQAmGaze} includes webcam eye-tracking data from 600 participants of a wide age range naturally reading English, German, Spanish, and Turkish texts.
+Each participant performs two reading tasks composed of five texts each, a normal reading and an information-seeking task, followed by a comprehension question.
+We compare the collected webcam data to high-quality eye-tracking recordings.
+The results show a moderate to strong correlation between the eye movement measures obtained with the webcam compared to those obtained with a commercial eye-tracking device.
+When validating the data, we find that higher fixation duration on relevant text spans accurately indicates correctness when answering the corresponding questions.
+This dataset advances webcam-based reading studies and opens avenues to low-cost and diverse data collection. \textsc{WebQAmGaze} is beneficial to learn about the cognitive processes behind question-answering and to apply these insights to computational models of language understanding.}